 75% elimination or reduction of pad use*¹

-Tightens muscles for increased sexual satisfaction¹
+Tightens muscles for increased sexual satisfaction

 What Causes Urinary Incontinence?

+While often not talked about, UI is a common problem among women.
+Surveys report that one third of American women struggle with UI issues.

 For women, the primary cause of UI includes vaginal childbirth, aging, and menopause.
-When you urinate, specific muscles contract, forcing urine out of the bladder and down into the urethra.
-Simultaneously, the sphincter muscles around the urethra relax and release the urine.
+When you urinate, specific muscles contract, pushing urine out of the bladder and into the urethra.
+Simultaneously, the sphincter muscles around the urethra relax.
+This releases the urine.

 Incontinence results when the muscles or nerves aiding in the release of the urine become damaged.

 There are two common types of UI: